Filprots/irrisketch_locales/README.md

 I will include you into the list of contributors.

-Those who complete translation will be awarded by lifetime IRRISketch PRO-account!

 # Current translators
 <pre>
 Russian - Philiph Protsenko (filprocenko@gmail.com)     |||||||||||||||| (COMPLETED)